Top 10 Rules for Billboard Advertising

 Branding is a must on your billboard.
 Remember to incorporate your business phone number and website in the space.

 Billboard ads aren’t the time to go boring with your color choices.
-Choose bold colors since they’ll be more noticeable from large distances.
-Contrasting colors will improve readability.
-Ideal choices include black, white, red, yellow and blue.
+Choose bold colors since they’ll be more noticeable from considerable distances.
+Contrasting colors will improve Readability.
+Ideal options include black, white, red, yellow, and blue.

-These simple tips will help you elevate your billboard advertising campaigns.
-These techniques can also be applied to digital billboards since your end goal will be the same: get your business noticed.
+Our 10 rules for billboard advertising will help you elevate your billboard advertising campaigns.
+The rules apply to digital billboards since your end goal will be the same: get your business noticed.

 Colling Media is a Phoenix, AZ-based advertising agency specializing in billboard advertising and placing outdoor advertising.